-The Hui are originally from China, where they comprise the largest of China's Muslim nationalities, numbering over 10 million.
+The Hui are originally from China, where they comprise the largest of China's Muslim nationalities.

 The Hui trace their ancestry back to Muslim traders, soldiers, and officials who came to China during the seventh through the fourteenth centuries.
 The Muslims settled and married local Han Chinese women.